DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Course of events
 ~~~~~~~~~~~~~~~~

 #.
-The collection manager selects the sample from which the new sample has been
+The collection manager selects the specimen from which the new sample has
-   subsampled.
+   been subsampled.

 #.
 The collection manager creates a derived sample from the selected sample.